HillaryGilbert1/virtualmachine/README.md

 <h3>Step 3: Create Virtual Machine</h3>

-- Go to search bar and search "virtual machine"
-- Select create, then select Azure virtual machine
-- You will need to select the resource group, the region, and create a name for the virtual machine
-    - For the example we will name the virtual machine virtualmachine
+- At the portal, click on virtual machine and click create.
-    - Use same resource group and region as step 2/3
+- Once at the create virtual machine menu, follow all the instructions.
+Make sure to fill out all the areas that have a red asterisk on them (resource group, name, etc.).
+- Remember your username and password!
+Once this is all completed, your virtual machine will appear in your resource group.

 <p align="center">